drand/website/docs/operator/test.md

 - nohup docker exec -u drand drand_0 /bin/sh -c 'drand share --connect drand_3:8380 --tls-disable' &

 _Notes_
-- As it is de default network, the beacon id is not set on commands.
+- As it is thedefault network, the beacon id is not set on commands.
 - Long-term keys for default network are not explicitly created by the operator because they are created automatically by docker image on startup.

 ### Second network